Amended November 9, 2019

 - In writing and delivered to the Academic Senate Office;

-- From the floor at a general session designated for such floor action.
-The general session for floor nominations should be published in the agenda, and all nominations are closed at the end of that general session.
+- From the floor at a general session designated for such floor action, regularly on Thursday of a plenary session but on Saturdays only if no candidates have declared intent to seek any given position.
+The general session for floor nominations should be published in the agenda, and all nominations other than those noted above will be closed at the end of that general session.

-- Nominations may be made only with the consent of the nominee.
+- Nominations may be accepted only with the consent of the nominee.

 - The Academic Senate Office shall provide, at the time of the elections, an announcement board that indicates the Elected Officers and other members of the Board of Directors.
 This announcement board will be updated as new Board of Directors members are elected, and as vacancies occur.